SamuelHaleDev/Percolation/README.md

 # Percolation
- This is an assignment that utilizes Disjoint Sets and the Monte Carlo Method to solve a unique percolation statistic simulation problem
+ This is a program that utilizes Disjoint Sets and the Monte Carlo Method to solve a unique percolation statistic simulation problem

 The code is released under the GNU General Public License, version 3 (GPLv3)